"The Rules of the Cookie Exchange"

 The "must be baked and use flour" rule was started when three participants

-Another mom proudly proclaimed; "My kids (ages 3 & 5) helped roll these
+mom proudly proclaimed; "My kids (ages 3 & 5) helped roll these (no-bake)

 cookies"...
-With that in mind, another attendee spent three days making cookies
+With all that in mind, another attendee (a mom of three who works

 Another pet peeve is "Forgotten